Follow your tastebuds to find the hidden Algarve

 - {{.}} {{/amenities.health}}

-With public areas in a mini-Versailles-style, 18th century neoclassic palace and sleek bedrooms plus a pool in a modern wing, Pousada Palacio de Estoi is a best-of-both-worlds hotel in Estoi offering sweeping views all the way to the sea. pousadas.pt
+With public areas in a mini-Versailles-style, 18th-century Neoclassical palace and sleek bedrooms plus a pool in a modern wing, Pousada Palacio de Estoi is a best-of-both-worlds hotel in Estoi offering sweeping views all the way to the sea. pousadas.pt

 Rooms available from{{#price}}{{price}}per night{{/price}}{{^price}}Check availability for dates and prices{{/price}}